cositools/cosi-data-challenges/README.md

   - Data challenges for all the main science groups (none for dark matter and solar).
   - All models and challenges provided by respective COSI science teams.
   - Uses 3 months of observations, for an equatorial orbit at 550 km, with a zenith pointing.
-  - All BG components are included, except for SAA passage (i.e. trapped cosmic rays).
+  - All background components are included, except for SAA passage (i.e. trapped cosmic rays).
-    - BG also includes time variability from changing geomagnetic cutoff.
+    - Background also includes time variability from changing geomagnetic cutoff.
   - We simulated 12 background components, and 30 unique sources, running 49 different source simulations in total (using multiple models for some of the sources).
   - Contains 7 main tutorials demonstrating all the tools/methods needed for completing the challenges, included as part of the cosipy release:
     - dataIO